Lyudmila Zhivkova: Public office

-Private persona

-During the last decade of her life, Lyudmila developed intense interests in Eastern culture, New Age matters, religious mysticism, and the occult.
-In this connection she developed a very close relationship with "the Petrich Oracle" (Vanga, a famous village clairvoyant), and with thriller-writer Bogomil Raynov, son of a renowned Bulgarian theosophist and writer Nikolay Raynov.
-Later, Zhivkova allegedly developed additional interests in Native American and particularly native Mexican beliefs and mysticism.
-Rumours suggested that she had renounced Marxism and Communist atheism: no mean transgression even for the average Bulgarian at the time and an unthinkable apostasy for a member of the Politburo and a high priestess of the arts, which Communist governments had consistently regarded as being at the very forefront of the "Ideological War".

 Roerich year

 In connection with her esoteric interests, she designated 1978 "Roerich Year", having encountered like-minded scion of Russian émigrés Svetoslav Roerich in India in 1975.
 Besides their artistic work as painters, the Roerichs were founders and proponents of Agni Yoga, an idiosyncratic spiritual teaching based on Indian mysticism, so celebrating them so intensively appeared a somewhat eccentric gesture for a Marxist government (admittedly, at the time the Roerichs were respected as artists, patriots and explorers in the USSR as well).
 A postage stamp with a portrait of Nicholas Roerich by his son Svetoslav was issued in that year.

 Death

-Lyudmila died at the age of 38 from a brain tumor on 21 July 1981,five days before her 39th birthday.
-As the daughter of the communist leader, Zhivkova was accorded a very large public funeral in Bulgaria.
+Lyudmila died from a “brief illness” at the age of 38 on 21 July 1981, five days before her 39th birthday.
+As the daughter of the communist leader, she was accorded a very large public funeral in Bulgaria.

 Aftermath

 Public places and edifices were named after Lyudmila Zhivkova, yet her ideas on rounded personalities and beauty in public life were removed from public circulation.
 Todor Zhivkov soon removed most of her protégés from their influential positions.
 Some of those were accused of misappropriating public funds intended for the arts and the Gallery of World Art, with the 1300 Years of Bulgaria Foundation implicated in serious corruption.